mishioo/tesliper/README.md

 ## A graphical interface
 If you are using `tesliper` as a standalone application, simply double click on the `Tesliper.exe` file to start the application.
-To invoke it from the command line, run `python -m tesliper.gui`.
+To invoke it from the command line, just run `tesliper-gui`.
 GUI consists of three panels and a number of controls.
 The panels are: "Extracted data", "Energies list", and "Spectra view".
 First two offer a list of conformers read so far using "Chose files" and "Chose folder" buttons on the left.
 The last enables to preview calculated spectra.